FPGAsm/FPGAsm/README.md

 FPGAsm allows you to build modular hierarchical netlists, acting as a __front-end__ of an FPGA toolchain.
 FPGAsm is a manual equivalent of a synthethis, mapping and placement tool.
 It relies on a back-end (currently Xilinx ISE 14.7) for final routing and bitstream generation.
 FPGAsm uses XDL as its output format.

+### Release notes
+2021: I am back at it.
+Updated the code to handle Artix-100 devices.
+* Separated xdlrc load from source.
+Do not include xdlrc files - instead, rename the xdlrc to 'device.xdlrc' (or symlink it) in the invocation directory, or specify the file as the third parameter.
+* removed many (not all) memory leaks;
+* increased size of name buffers (caused crashes with Artix)
+* made a provision for cfgs like IOBUF:something:  For instance, if you want:
+  AAA:bbb:   the FPGAsm syntax is AAA:_bbb (undrescore removed, colon appended).

 ### Who is it for?

 FPGAsm is an ideal exploration tool for a hardware hacker.
 If you want to truly understand and exploit the Xilinx FPGA architecture, give it a try.